bhakes/Viva/README.md

 ### Sample App
 The Viva-Example App included in this projects demonstrates one way of setting up and using **Viva**.
 Give it a try to see what can be accomplished!

+How to execute the Viva-Example App:
+1) Open the Viva.xcproject
+2) Select Viva-Example as your build target
+3) It should run the "NON AR" version on simulator just fine.
+4) To run on device you must set the provisioning profile and certificate.

 ## Getting Started

 ### Installation